appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Datasource-Environments.md

 <!-- vale on -->

-This page explains multiple datasource environments, which allows developers to isolate their testing and production datasources.
+This page explains multiple datasource environments, which allows developers to isolate their testing and Production datasources.

 See how to [Setup Datasource Environments](/connect-data/how-to-guides/setup-datasource-environments).

 ## Overview

 Datasource environments enable you to separate Staging and Production configurations of a datasource, providing controlled and isolated settings for specific tasks during different phases.
-This approach allows developers to test and validate changes without affecting the live production environment.
+This approach allows developers to test and validate changes without affecting the live Production environment.

 This allows you to create queries and switch between environments, with the queries automatically using the selected environment.